-Equine therapy can be a transformative experience for teens during their drug rehab treatment.
-Because teens often learn best through experience, using drug rehabilitation horses enables participants to learn about themselves and others through their interactions with a horse partner.
-During addiction treatment at PaRC, teens take a trip to a ranch each week for drug rehab equine therapy.
-The teens are provided feedback about their interaction with the horses and helps identify lessons that are directly applicable to their life and relationships.
+Equine therapy can be a transformative experience during drug and alcohol rehab treatment.
+Using drug rehabilitation horses enables participants to learn about themselves and others through their interactions with a horse partner.
+During addiction treatment at PaRC, we take a trip to a ranch each week for drug rehab equine therapy.
+After equine therapy, everyone is provided feedback about their interaction with the horses and helps identify lessons that are directly applicable to their life and relationships.

 What to Expect of Drug Rehab Equine Therapy: Learning the Ropes

-During equine alcohol and drug rehab counseling, teens are encouraged to interact with the horse through petting, grooming and talking—no horseback riding is involved.
-Teens work with their horse throughout the session and then meet as a group to process feelings, behaviors and patterns experienced while participating in the activities.
+During equine alcohol and drug rehab counseling, you are encouraged to interact with the horse through petting, grooming and talking—no horseback riding is involved.
+Those participating work with their horse throughout the session and then meet as a group to process feelings, behaviors and patterns experienced while participating in the activities.

-While working alongside the horses, teens may feel a connection with the animal that they don’t feel with individuals in their lives.
-During this “bonding” experience, the horse serves as a facilitator of conversation and provides a safe place for the teen to practice exploring and expressing their feelings.
+While working alongside the horses, someone may feel a connection with the animal that they don’t feel with individuals in their lives.
+During this “bonding” experience, the horse serves as a facilitator of conversation and provides a safe place to practice exploring and expressing feelings.

 Drug rehab equine therapy helps people gain insights into areas such as how they approach new situations and problems, how they communicate and gain the cooperation of others (or how they don’t as the case may be), how they use their energy and resources, how well they tolerate frustration or not knowing, and how effectively they work together as a group.